Violence and abuse in society

 It's a tale as old as time.
 Girl meets boy.
 Boy wants girl.
 Girl says no. Boy takes what he wants anyway.

-After a violent sexual assault, Eden Boudreau was faced with a choice: call the police and explain ...
+After a violent sexual assault, ...

 Armer la rage